iamalhera/food-emoji-dictionary/README.md

 ---

-##Technologies Used
+## Technologies Used

--reactJS
+  -ReactJS
   -HTML
   -CSS